Magnesium Lotion Comparisons

 Pros: The butters and oils used are organic.
 (It is unknown if these oils and butters are unrefined) It contains Zechstein® magnesium straight from the source (the underground ancient seabed in New Zealand).
 The company was very helpful and courteous when I asked them questions about their product.
 The chemical ingredients are among the more safe types, which is good.

 Cons: Contains a few chemicals but not bad ones.
 According to the Comedogenic Rating Scale, It contains some oils that are considered to be "pore clogging" (Jojoba, Coconut).
 This perhaps could make it more difficult for the Magnesium to be absorbed but only testing can show that.
-It has 65 mg. less magnesium per teaspoon than our lotion (however, it still has a decent amount).
+It has 65 mg. less magnesium per teaspoon than our Mo' Maggie Magnesium Lotion (however, it still has a decent amount).
 The bottle used to contain eight ounces and now comes in a 5 oz. pump.
 The price also significantly increased, even though the amount of lotion offered has decreased.
+As we have checked on the reviews of this product, there have been customer complaints about the decrease in product size, but increase in price.

 Product: Elepure Mineral Lotion